Security

 The system is split so that each part has the least access it needs to do its job:

-• Web app & proxy (Vercel) — serves the dashboard, specs, MCP, and the public agent-facing proxy API.
+• Web app & proxy — serves the dashboard, specs, MCP, and the public agent-facing proxy API.

 Agents only ever talk to the public proxy at ejector.dev.
 The worker and database are internal and aren't exposed to them.